tacman/msgphp/docs/cookbook/user-bundle/installation.md

 The user is identified by a built-in [domain identifier](../../ddd/identifiers.md) of type `MsgPhp\User\UserId`.

-The default data type is considered `integer` using a default implementation of type: `MsgPhp\User\UserId`.
+The default data type is considered `integer` using a default implementation of type: `MsgPhp\User\ScalarUserId`.

 Optionally change the data type and implementation used by MsgPHP: